LucianoAdonis/lucianoadonis.github.io/index.md

 <br>

-## 📝 Educational
+## Educational

-**If you don’t write it, you’ll forget it.** Learn how to craft clear and effective documentation.
+**If you don't write it, you'll forget it.** Learn how to craft clear and effective documentation.

 - [Make the Most of Confluence](./pages/confluence) (🟢): A comprehensive guide/tutorial.
 - [Why ADRs Matter and How to Use Them](./pages/adrs) (🟡): Avoid future headaches with proper records.